Arkansas Military and Veterans Benefits

 Service members must apply for an extension at an Arkansas Driver Control Office.
 For more information, please call 501-682-7059.

 Arkansas Medal of Honor License Plate: Resident recipients of the Medal of Honor are eligible for the Arkansas Medal of Honor license plate.
-Applicants must provide certification from the ADVA that they received the Medal of Honor.
+Applicants must provide certification from the Arkansas Department of Veterans Affairs that were awarded the Medal of Honor.
 The first license plate is free, an additional plate costs $3.89.
 This license plate may be reissued to the Surviving Spouse of a Medal of Honor recipient for a regular registration fee.

 All applications must be processed through the Arkansas Office of Motor Vehicles.
 For more information, please call 501-682-4702 or write to: